Lovegren Family Named 2025 Fort Bragg Family of the Year

-FORT BRAGG, N.C. – Fort Bragg celebrated its strongest supporters—the families—during the annual Family of the Year Ceremony, hosted by Army Community Service on December 2, 2025.
-The event honored seven nominees from across the 82nd Airborne Division, recognizing their dedication, resilience, and service alongside their Soldiers.
+Fort Bragg honored its finest during the 2025 Family of the Year Ceremony.
+Hosted by Fort Bragg Army Community Service.

-The evening began with a welcome from ACS representative, Mrs. Melanie Tucker, who served as emcee.
-The 82nd Airborne Division All American Chorus performed the National Anthem, followed by an invocation from garrison Chaplain (Col.) Jay Outen.

-Lt.
-Gen. Greg Anderson, Commanding General of the XVIII Airborne Corps and Fort Bragg, delivered remarks praising Army families as “the heart of readiness.”
-He emphasized that the strength of the Army depends not only on Soldiers but also on the families who stand behind them.
+Lieutenant General Greg Anderson, Commanding General of the XVIII Airborne Corps and Fort Bragg, delivered remarks highlighting the strength and sacrifice of Army families, calling them the heart of readiness.

-The Lovegren family was honored for their commitment to the Army community and their support of one another.
-Applause filled the Main Post Chapel as the unit representative accepted the award, representing the spirit of service and family that makes Fort Bragg strong.
-The winning family couldn’t make it to the ceremony due to an out-of-state emergency.

-This year’s ceremony reminded everyone that behind every Soldier is a family whose courage and dedication deserves to be celebrated.
+This year’s ceremony once again reminded us that behind every Soldier stands a family whose courage and commitment deserve to be celebrated.

 |Date Taken: